 - The information identifies HHSC as its source and gives the HHSC web address and the date the information was copied from the HHSC website.

 HHSC may not charge a fee to access, use or reproduce information on its website or to link to information on its website.
 To protect our intellectual property rights, copied information must reflect our copyright, trademark, service mark or other intellectual property rights.

 HHSC provides links to the websites of other organizations through its website.
 These links are provided for additional information only.
 When choosing external sites to which we link, we consider the external site's appropriateness and the relevance of the subject matter to our functions.
 We do not endorse the content, products, services or viewpoints of these external sites or of any external sites that may provide links to our website.
 Furthermore, we do not guarantee that the information on websites linked to or from our website is accurate, complete or current.
 We do not independently verify nor exert editorial control over information on pages outside of the "hhs.texas.gov" domain.
 You are responsible for checking the information presented on websites linked to or from the HHSC website.

 The HHSC website does not enter into reciprocal link agreements.
 We provide links to sites that are appropriate to our mission.
 Our creation of a link to your site does not obligate you to provide a link back to the HHSC site, but you are, of course, welcome to do so in compliance with this linking policy.
 We always appreciate a note telling us of new links to our site.
 Send link information to the HHSC webmaster.

-Anyone may ask for any information about themselves collected by HHSC.
-The request should be put in writing and mailed, hand-delivered, faxed or emailed to HHSC.
-Consult the Public Information Policy and Procedures on this page for more details about how to ask HHSC for information.
+Anyone may ask for any information about themselves collected by HHS.
+The request should be put in writing and mailed, hand-delivered, faxed or emailed to HHS.
+Consult the Public Information Policy and Procedures for more details about how to ask HHS for information.

-Individuals may also ask HHSC to correct information it collects about them.
+Individuals may also ask HHS to correct information it collects about them.
 A request to correct information must be in writing and must: